How to make the best of 1 day in Uji, Kyoto

 Uji is a historical city in the green valley of South Kyoto.
 It is popular for its shrines and temples in particular for its two World Heritage sites, the Byodoin Temple and the Ujigami shrine.
 In addition, Uji is famous for the superior quality of Matcha Green Tea and the Tale of Genji, the world’s first novel.
 The City has a bridge and a river named after it.
 A walk along this river affords you picturesque views of the mountains surrounding it, with some regarding it as one of the most romantic places in Kyoto because of its prominence in the Tale of Genji.

 Uji City is easily accessible (see below: Travel tips and useful information), just a 20-minute train journey from Kyoto Station, either via the JR Line or the Keihan Line.
-I used the Keihan Line from Kyoto, arriving at Uji at 10:00 a.m.
+I used the Keihan Line from Kyoto, arriving at Uji for 10:00 a.m.

 As you exit the Keihan Uji Station, you will find easy signposting that directs you to the surrounding areas.
 A landmark to lookout for is the Ujibashi Bridge across the Uji River.